maize-genetics/phg_v2/docs/resequencing.md

 found in the haplotypes within PHG population.
 To perform this, we can use a PHGv2 command called `composite-to-haplotype-coords`:

+!!! note
+    The VCF coordinates created in this step will **not** be based on reference coordinates or coordinates relative to any single assembly.
+They will be relative to the haplotypes used to make the composite assembly!

 ```shell
 phg composite-to-haplotype-coords \
     --path-hvcf output/vcf_files_imputed/LineA_B.h.vcf \